boywithkeyboard-archive/cachu/readme.md

 ## cachu

 > **Warning**
 > cachu v6 is **not yet production-ready** and may contain bugs causing memory leaks.
+Check out the docs for our stable version [here](https://github.com/azurydev/cachu/tree/v5.x).

 ### Setup